 You Risk Getting a Trauma

-Mostly, this happens if you approach yoga as a competition.
+Mostly, this happens if you approach yoga as a competition which is not a suprise.
 Trying to make it faster, better, and be successful on the mat may not match your body possibilities.

 Is there anything I can do about it?
 Professional instructor and progressive increase of the asana complexity will help you not encounter this yoga downside.